GhoulofGSG9/Ghouls-Balance-Mod/README.md

                 - Fade Swipe: 3% (7.5-9.3 hp)
                 - Fade Stab: 6% (15-18.6 hp)
                 - Onos Gore: 1.5% (18-25.2 hp)
             - If Focus is selected, Vampirism will heal additional 33% to compensate for the longer attack cooldowns.
-            - Now restores 1/4 per shell of energy costs of affected abilities on a successful hit.
         - Alien Regeneration
             - Alien Regeneration (both the upgrade and the natural one) doesn't restore health if you have been hurt less than 3 seconds ago.
         - Regeneration